The Frobenius--stable version of the Grauert--Riemenschneider vanishing theorem fails: Counterexample to Frobenius--stable GR vanishing theorem

-Bhatt showed that it possible to kill any cohomology class of anti-big and anti-semi-ample line bundle by passing to a finite cover, whose degree must then necessarily be divisible by $p$ \cite{Bha12}*{Proposition 6.3}.
+Bhatt showed in \cite{Bha12}*{Proposition 6.3} that it is possible to kill any cohomology class of anti-big and anti-semi-ample line bundle by passing to a finite cover, whose degree must then necessarily be divisible by $p$.
 We now show that it is not possible to kill the cohomology classes just by taking purely inseparable covers, even in the smooth case.

 \begin{corollary} Over an algebraically closed field of characteristic $p > 0$, there exists a smooth projective 3-fold $Y$, a big and semiample line bundle $L$ on $Y$, such that for any purely inseparable finite cover $f \colon Z \to Y$, the induced morphism is non-zero. \end{corollary}